-No word on whether a Paris Hilton-style sex tape is next, but videos of the phallic event are already creating a YouTube sensation.
+The stunt propelled Bachmann to an early win in the Iowa Straw Poll.
+No word yet on whether a Paris Hilton-style sex tape is next for the religious nut, but videos of the phallic event have already become a YouTube sensation.

-First, the Minnesota Congresswoman elevated her game by engulfing a monster corn dog (MCD) that easily dwarfed those consumed by John McCain (far right) and Barack Obama (near right) during the 2008 presidential race.
-Bachmann then went yard again by having hubby Marcus go to town on an MCD beside her to create a homoerotic political photo op of epic proportions (below left).
+First, the Minnesota Congresswoman elevated her game by engulfing a monster corn dog that easily dwarfed those consumed by John McCain (far right) and Barack Obama (near right) during the 2008 presidential race.
+Bachmann then went yard again by having hubby Marcus go to town on one beside her in a homoerotic political photo op of epic proportions (below left).

-Marcus, who bears a striking similarity to the character Cameron Tucker in the "Modern Family" TV series, bit in with gusto as wife Michelle held the stick steady for him.
-The would be First-Gentleman runs a counseling practice that has collected several hundred thousands dollars of federal tax money for helping gays pray themselves straight.
+Marcus, who bears a striking similarity to the character Cameron Tucker in the “Modern Family” TV series, nibbled away as wife Michelle held the stick steady for him.
+The would-be First Gentleman runs a counseling practice which has collected several hundred thousands dollars of federal tax money for helping gays pray themselves straight.

-No word on whether MCDs are part of Marcus' system, but he seemed perfectly at home with them.
+No word on whether monster corn dogs are part of Marcus’ system, but he seemed perfectly at home with them.

-Bachmann finished with 28.55 percent of the tiny vote, or 4,823 ballots, in this fairly meaningless political measure of popularity among conservative Iowa residents who live in the middle of no-where.
+Bachmann finished with 28.55 percent of the tiny vote in the Iowa Straw Poll, or 4,823 ballots.
+It’s a fairly meaningless political measure of popularity among conservative Iowa residents who live in the middle of no-where.